biancaliebhaber/biancaliebhaber.github.io/aboutme.md

 ## Hello!
 My name is Bianca.

 🌐 **Background**
-I am a Business Analyst with a proven track record in Business Intelligence.
-With a foundation in research science, I have harnessed my intellectual curiosity and analytical experience into the field of business intelligence for 5+ years.
+I am a professional Business Analyst in the field of Business Intelligence.
+With a foundation in research science, I have harnessed my intellectual curiosity and analytical experience into the industry of Consumer Product Technology for 5+ years.
+I specialize in product performance to help businesses understand the user journey to boost engagement and drive growth through data-driven decisions.

 📈 **What Drives Me**
 I am motivated by a curiosity to learn!
 I feel most rewarded at work when I can apply my comprehensive stack of expertise to drive business insights across new programs and technical challenges.